 (see all articles and blog posts by Rodika Tollefson)

 Having made his home in the Pacific Northwest in 1950, Nick Tomassi was trained as an engineer, receiving a bachelor's degree from the University of Portland, Oregon, and a master's degree from the University of Southern California.
 He retired in Kitsap County as a civilian test engineer for the Navy in 1988.
 His passion for wine led to teaching wine appreciation classes in Kitsap County in 1992.
 In 1994, he began writing a wine and beer column for the Kitsap Sun newspaper and later wine and beer articles for Wine Press Northwest Magazine.
-He lives in Silverdale with his wife, Kathleen.

 (see all articles and blog posts by Nick Tomassi)

 Chelsea Travaglio is the principal interior designer for The Grey Door Design & Build, Inc., a full-service design and remodel company developed by her and her husband, Chris.
 Travaglio focuses on creative projects for luxury interiors from Bellevue to Port Ludlow.
 She is a Washington native, passionate designer and gardener, and proud mom.

 (see all articles and blog posts by Chelsea Travaglio)

 Co-author of the how-to guide Gardening for the Homebrewer: Plants for Making Beer, Wine, Gruit, Cider, Perry, and More, Wendy Tweten's work has been featured in many national and regional publications including Organic Gardening.
 In addition to speaking and covering home and garden topics she pens a humor column for the Kingston Community News.